Watch and LIKE our video to vote for AIVA Connect 3.0 for the TechOvation Award. Voting closes September 19 — don’t wait!

 The good news?
 You have options.
 This guide breaks down exactly what Mitel’s end-of-life means, why acting sooner saves you money and headaches, and which migration paths make the most sense for your organization in 2026.

-What Does Mitel’s End-of-Life Mean for Your Business?
+How Will Mitel’s End-of-Life Affect Your Business?

 Mitel’s end-of-life (EOL) designation means the company will stop manufacturing, selling, and eventually supporting specific product lines.
 For businesses still running Mitel systems, this triggers a chain of consequences that get worse over time: